 The PDI (Personal Data Interchange) module includes the PDI connector and, again, gives the ability to create new file system SyncSources.
 This module is intended for easily testing Sync4j Server DS with PIM synchronization (contacts and calendar).
-By default, the PDI module brings two preconfigured file system SyncSources, ./contact and ./calendar, which are ready to be synced just configuring the clients.
+By default, the PDI module brings some preconfigured SyncSources which are ready to be synced just configuring the clients (see Appendix A - Databases).
 The SyncClient PIM demo and the PIM Web Demo use this module.
 For more information on how to see the PDI module in action, please see the Quick Start Guide, which includes a step-by-step example of a contact synchronization.